Fishing in Iceland with Roxtons

 In spite of the relatively mild climate, you should bring warm clothing and, most importantly, quality rainwear and a windcheater.
 Chest waders and wading shoes.
 Nicer clothes to wear for dinner.

-These items will be very useful during your stay at the Vididalsa
+These items will be very useful during your stay on the Laugardalsa

 - Life jacket